 Love a good burger, but following a strict Ketogenic diet?
-The good news is, eating keto doesn’t mean you have to say goodbye to all your favorite foods.
+The good news is that eating keto doesn’t mean you have to say goodbye to all your favorite foods.

 Better yet, making low-carb burgers at home is very straightforward; you just have to have an awesome recipe on hand.